cyrildever/neural-networks-and-deep-learning-in-golang/README.md

         number of epochs (default 1)
   -eta float
         learning rate (default 0.1)
-  -label string
+  -eval true
+        set to true to add evaluation at each training epoch -label string
         the label/target of the passed value as a float64 number -layers string
-        comma-separated list of number of neurons per layer (the first one being the size of the input layer) -op string
+        comma-separated list of number of neurons per layer (the first one being the size of the input layer) -load true
+        set to true if you want to load an existing network -op string
-        operation to proceed: predict | test | train -size int
+        operation to proceed: predict | test | train -path string
+        path to the existing file (default "./data/saved/network/") -size int
         mini-batch size (default 10)
   -src string